DSPN/google-compute-engine-dse/cluster/README.md

 # cluster

 The deploy.sh script will run this GCP template.
-Currently it deploys nodes and installs OpsCenter.
-We are working on adding the commands to automatically provision OpsCenter.
+It deploys nodes in the specified zones, installs OpsCenter and then provisions those nodes with DataStax Enterprise.
+Upon completion, the cluster can be viewed in OpsCenter by accessing the public IP of the OpsCenter node on port 8888.